yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 &nbsp;''I don't know where I'm going to get marzipan for Oma now,'' said Arturo
 Gruenebaum, 29, referring to his grandmother.

-   &nbsp;He sadly entered the empty shop with his cousins, Nancy and Anthony Weiss of Tampa, Fla. and a friend, Anusch Cutujian, of Hamburg, Germany.
+He sadly entered the empty shop with his cousins, Nancy and Anthony Weiss of Tampa, Fla. and a friend, Anusch Cutujian, of Hamburg, Germany.